wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 People use Selenium for cross-browser testing to ensure that different browsers render correctly.

-The "SikuliX" build of Selenium includes Google's OpenCV to work with images captured from the screen.
+The <a target="_blank" href="https://wilsonmar.github.io/opencv-sikulix-robot/">SikuliX" build of Selenium</a> includes Google's OpenCV to work with images captured from the screen.
 Some add to that Google's Tesseract to read text in pictures.

 The "Protractor" build of Selenium tests web apps built using the Angular framework.